 My parents got involved in my epilepsy about 10 years after I was diagnosed when my mom happened to witness one for the first time while I was in my 2nd EMU visit.
 Once she saw me have a generalized seizure, things started happening pretty quickly.
 I had already seen a handful of neurologists on my own at that point and had 2 EMU visits in different hospitals.

 The thought was too scary to me at the time and I didn’t even consider it as a possibility until I saw another neurologist about 6 months later (one that a friend of my mom’s had suggested) and they mentioned surgery to me as well.
 At that point, I was on a very high dosage of 2 different AEDs and my seizures and seizure clusters weren’t getting any better.
-With the suggestion of this new neurologist at UT Southwestern Medical Center in Dallas, I went ahead and agreed for the brain surgery testing so I had a 3rd EMU visit at Parkland Hospital.
+With the suggestion of this new neurologist at UT Southwestern Medical Center in Dallas, I went ahead and agreed to the brain surgery for seizures testing so I had a 3rd EMU visit at Parkland Hospital.
 When surgery was approved as an option, I met with the brain surgeon and gave it further consideration.
+Today, UT Southwestern’s Epilepsy Program is now considered a level 4 Epilepsy Center.
 I also met with someone who had the same surgery and talked with a few other doctors to hear their thoughts.
 Then I met with the brain surgeon two more times to discuss before finally deciding surgery was the best option for me at the time.

 No matter what you are going to see the doctor for, remember, you are the one going through the experience, and being open and honest with the doctor as well as doing your own research and asking questions, is key to making sure you receive the best care.
 It's especially important for people with epilepsy because it’s still a widely unresearched field that isn’t openly talked about or well understood--yet.
 There are a lot of differences in quality healthcare between doctors (as I’ve experienced) and you really just have to know what to ask, what to research and be open to changing doctors and hospitals.
 With the internet, social media and other communication tools we have now, it’s much easier to find epilepsy resources today.
 There have also been lots of private epilepsy foundations and organizations that have been created by families impacted by epilepsy and SUDEP (Sudden Unexpected Death in Epilepsy) even within the last 10 years.
 I also wrote an article for Brain Ablaze sharing my top resources for anyone new to epilepsy which includes Neureka.
 You can also search by state for a plethora of resources and support options from Epilepsy Foundation, Epilepsy Alliance America and private epilepsy foundations as well as organizations in Canada here.

 It was a very emotional experience to say the least.
 When I went to bed the next night, I clearly remember using Neureka Sleep and I felt safer than ever being able to put the ring on.
 Having my body being monitored and that connection with my emergency contacts made all the difference.
 I highly recommend Neureka Sleep and the free Neureka app to anyone with epilepsy.
 It helps you stay connected to your body, feel safer and gives you medication reminders and reports you can share with your doctor.
-If you have caregivers, it will give them just as much peace of mind and we are currently working on a caregiver app to make Neureka Sleep even more convenient for your loved ones.
+If you have caregivers, it will give them just as much peace of mind.
 The medication reminders, caregiver alerts and reports you can generate are all very helpful.
 We continue to work on devices and services that make living with epilepsy a little easier, giving you more peace of mind, control and the feeling of empowerment in your life.
 If you have questions or want to learn more, feel free to reach out to me anytime at email@example.com or our team at firstname.lastname@example.org.